-Ditching a dreary museum curator role, historian Remy Lane launches a second career on boisterous movie sets.
-She's designing era-specific stages for period piece film.
+Historian Remy Lane ditches a dreary museum curator role to launch a novel career on boisterous movie sets.
+She's designing era-specific stages for period piece films.
 The work is intriguing but impermanent by nature, sprung within an artificial industry.
 Needing an enriching connection to the past, Remy travels abroad.

-She explores the ruins scattered across England, captivated by their timeworn beauty.
-Settling in a remote coastal village, she is cradled by resplendent pastures and the Irish Sea.
+She explores the historical ruins scattered across England, captivated by their timeworn beauty.
+The expat is cradled by resplendent pastures and the Irish Sea when she settles in a remote coastal village.
 It is just her penchant for finding corpses that is worrisome.

 Remy discovers that crime swirls around the illegal trade of historical relics.
-Theft at archeological digs, museum pilferings, church robberies, and international smuggling bring precious cultural artifacts to private collectors far from their origins.
-With a keen eye for historical details, Remy Lane strives to unravel such convoluted heritage crimes alongside Inspector Wm.
-Tremaine when murder accompanies antiquities in the black market trade landing along the shores of northwestern England.
+Theft from archeological digs, museum pilferings, religious site robberies, and smuggling rings bring precious cultural artifacts to collectors far from their origins.
+With a keen eye for historical details, Remy Lane strives to unravel such heritage crimes alongside DI Wm.
+Tremaine when murder accompanies antiquities in the black market trade on the shores of northern England.